sebnun/TouchTracker/README.md

 * Double tap to erase all lines.
 * Change the color of lines and their thickness in Xcode (properties use `@IBInspectable`).
-* Tap and hold to delete a line.
+* Tap to delete a line.
 * Hold and move to move a line.